exploitx632/assignment-5/README.md

         console.log('Child was clicked');
     })

-    here child will be first clicked then parent .
+   means here child will be first clicked then parent .

 What is Event Delegation in JavaScript?
 Why is it useful?
 Event delegation is a technique where instead of using eventListener to multiple child ,we use a single eventListener to parent element and using event bubbling to handle event from child element. it is useful because it reduce eventListener and increase performance.